aduffy70/Crepidomanes_GBS_manuscript/Crepidomanes_GBS_manuscript.md

       - from nearby gametophytes
       - from far away gametophytes
 The different hypotheses for how these populations were established and maintained are just based on different combinations of these.
 Some are more likely than others.
 Some are very likely explanations for many populations but are not possible for populations in glaciated areas or for the first population.
 When considering the first population, does liklihood of an establishment hypothesis even matter?
 It just had to happen once.

+NOTE- Compare to Devil's Hole Pupfish system.
+Similar questions about establishment with similar possible timeframes.
+Well funded and researched due to high conservation interest, no issues with ploidy, no issues with asexual reproduction, potential source populations are nearby... but they still can't reach a consensus.

 REFERENCES